-If at any time during this return to play protocol the student athlete develops symptoms he or she will revert back to the previous step and then progress as stated above.
+If at any time during this return to play protocol the student athlete develops symptoms they will revert back to previous step and then progress as stated above.

 Transportation Guidelines

 For safety and legal reasons, PDS provides transportation to and from all away games.
 The following procedures should be followed: